havenfricke/IoT_Production/README.md

 ```
 String body = "{\"device_id\": \"sensor-1\", \"data_value\": 21.5}";
 ```
-To send a dynamic value, we need to interpolate our string, "body" - snprintf() is the safest way to do this C based language.
+To send a dynamic value, we need to interpolate our string, "body" - snprintf() is the safest way to do this in C based language.

 Replace the above code with:
 ```